dpm227/FoodForThought/README.md

 that, you can run `npm start` to compile your code.
 JetLag uses `esbuild` for compilation, so every time you make a change, the code will recompile.
 To test your game, open a browser and navigate to <http://localhost:4040>.

-To develop a game, we recommend that you start by reading the code in `src/game/Levels.ts`, to understand how JetLag works.
-Then edit the first level of that file to start creating your game.

-To add images and sounds to JetLag, follow these steps:

-1. Copy the image or sound file into the assets folder
-2. Add the name of the file to the appropriate list in `src/game/myconfig.ts`

-That's it.
-Once you follow those two steps, you can refer to the asset by its filename in your code.

 ## Documentation